Electronic Code Book

 The easiest way to get admin access is to remove some of the encrypted data.
 We know that the application uses the following format:

-and only uses the username when the cookie is sent back to the application.
+And only uses the username when the cookie is sent back to the application.
 We also know that each block of 8 bytes is completely independent (ECB).
 To exploit this issue, we can create a username that contains 8 characters followed by the word admin:

 aaaaaaaaadmin